SriyanAnuruddha/pizza-plaza-online-store/README.md

 ### How to run locally
 1. install wamp server
 2. run wamp server
-3. download the folder(pizza plaza) of this website then store that in WWWW folder in wamp server
+3. download the folder(pizza plaza) of this website then store that in WWW folder in wamp server
 4. create database tables using 'database files.sql' file.
 5. copy this into URL section of your favorite browser
 ```